impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 1.4 Resources and Accessibility:

 Adequate resources are allocated to support the policy's aims, and it is widely promoted.
-Copies are accessible in Green Orbit Digital's offices and through the staff intranet, ensuring widespread awareness.
+Copies are accessible in Impact Orbit Creative Group's offices and through the staff intranet, ensuring widespread awareness.

 1.5 Protection from Retaliation: